rvlampert/web-scrapping/README.md

     - `only_first_page`: It's a boolean indicating if only the first page of each start url must be used for the spider

 # How to run using Docker

+* First step to run Drogas Raia Crowler is replace the URLs in `config.yaml` and `src.spider.py` with the real URLs

 * To run the complete solution (**web crawler** + **web scrapping**) using Dockerfile, having set the variables in the config file **config.yaml**, just build the docker container by running the `make docker-build` command and run it with the `make docker-run` command